 Options.
 The Committee may grant Options to purchase shares of Common Stock, which Options may be either ISOs or non-qualified stock options ("NQO").
 The exercise price of an Option must be no less than the fair market value of a share of Common Stock on the date the Option is granted.
 ISOs may only be granted to employees of us or our permitted corporate subsidiaries and must satisfy other requirements of section 422 of the Code.
 An Option that does not satisfy the requirements for an ISO will be treated as a NQO.
 Except for reductions approved by our stockholders or adjustment for corporate transactions, the exercise price of an Option may not be decreased after the date of grant nor may an Option be surrendered to us as consideration for the grant of a replacement Option or SAR with a lower exercise price or a Full Value Award.
 In addition, except as approved by our stockholders, no Option granted under the 2016 Incentive Plan may be surrendered to us in consideration of a cash payment if, at the time of such surrender, the exercise price of the Option is greater than the then fair market value of a share of Common Stock.
 Options will be exercisable in accordance with the terms established by the Committee.
-The full exercise price of each share of Common Stock purchased upon the exercise of any Option must be paid at the time of exercise of the Option (except if the exercise price is payable through the use of cash equivalents, the exercise price may be paid as soon as practicable after exercise).
+The full exercise price of each share of Common Stock Dption will be exercise of any Option must be paid at the time of exercise of the Option (except if the exercise price is payable through the use of cash equivalents, the exercise price may be paid as soon as practicable after exercise).
 Subject to applicable law, the exercise price of an Option may be payable in cash or cash equivalents, shares of Common Stock (valued at fair market value as of the day of exercise), or a combination thereof.
-The Committee, in its discretion, may impose such conditions, restrictions, and contingencies on the shares of Common Stock acquired pursuant to the exercise of an Option as the Committee determines to be desirable, including conformity with our recoupment or clawback policies as in effect from time to time.
-Except as provided by the Committee, an Option will expire on the earliest to occur of the following
+The Committee, in its discretion, may impose such conditions, restrictions, and contingencies on the shares of Common Stock acquired pursuant to the exercise of an Option as the Committee, an Option will expire on the earliest to occur of the following

-- the 30th day after the Participant's employment or service terminates for any reason other than for cause (as defined in the 2016 Incentive Plan), or - the day on which the Participant's employment or service terminates for cause.
+- the 30th day after the Participant's employment or service terminates for any reason other than for cause (as defined in the 2016 Incentive Plan), or - $\bullet \hspace{0.5cm}$ the day on which the Participant's employment or service terminates for cause.